 How did the University celebrate its birthday?

-In order to mark the 200th anniversary of the UW foundation, a special UW committee has arranged many scientific lectures, exhibitions, concerts and other meetings.
+In order to mark the 200th anniversary of the UW foundation, a special UW committee has planned various scientific lectures, exhibitions, concerts and other meetings.
 Among the most important events were:

 UW Alumni World Reunion

 13-14.
-May – the event was dedicated to graduates of the UW, not only from Poland, but also from abroad.
+May – the event was dedicated to UW graduates, not only from Poland but also from abroad.
 It was a time full of meetings, interesting lectures and a concert “Alumni for Alumni”.

 Warsaw Boat Race

 4. June – 35 rowing boats from all around the world took part in 4 km long race, along the banks of the Vistula.
 At the end of the race the University of Warsaw competed against the Warsaw University of Technology.

 University Time Machine – the University 200 years ago